RazorpayX - Vendor Payments

 Like RazorpayX, Vendor Payments gives you the flexibility to assign users roles to limit their access to the Dashboard as per your business requirements.

 Read More: Vendor Payments - Standard User Roles.

 The number of days you have to pay the invoice once issued to you.
 This can vary from

 x number of days.

 For example, let us say you are issued an invoice on July 01 and the payment terms for this invoice is 15 days.
 This means the invoice has to be paid by July 15.

 If the invoice is not paid by July 15, it is marked as

-This is the invoice amount without GST, cess and any other taxes.
+The invoice amount without GST, Cess and any other taxes.

-This is the invoice amount with GST, cess and any other taxes.
+The invoice amount with GST, Cess and any other taxes.

 TDS (Tax Deducted at Source)